alexaspinalldev/Terra-Java/README.md

 <img src="static/images/README/Catalogue.png" style="width: 33%"></img>
 <img src="static/images/README/CoffeeDetail.png" style="width: 33%"></img>

-- **Design Rationale:**
+### Design Rationale:
 - The core design of the site is based on similar simple webstore/catalogue sites.
 This was chosen in the interest of visual minimalism and the Jakob's Law principle.
 I added a simple landing page as a canvas to give the site more of an identity to follow the "exotic" nature of the brand.
 - I made a concious effort to lean into the Bootstrap defaults where possible with regards to things like font sizing, as in the past I have needlessly complicated my styling and slowed me down.
 One notable advantage of this is more appropriate use of HTML semantics, improving experience for users of screen readers.

-- **Reasoning For Any Final Changes:**
-- The primary change made early on was to drop the "webstore" component.
-This would have required another table, a new user class, order and payment screens, and was simply not practical to include with the time available.

 ## Key Features
 - **Filter by your listings:** Logged in Vendors can filter the list view to show only their listings.
 If they do not have any approved listings to show, Django will return a message to them confiming that this is not an error, rather than leaving simply a blank page.
 - **Coffee detail:** Clicking into a coffee listing displays summed information from both the "Coffee" and "Vendor" tables.
-- **Seamless:** Users can seamlessly register and add/edit/remove their listings without Admin login or involvement.
+- **Seamless UX:** Users can seamlessly register and add/edit/remove their listings without Admin login or involvement.
 At the moment all listings are approved by default but this is the only reason an admin would be required in day-to-day operations.

 ## Deployment
 - **Platform:** Heroku